The Effects of Data Quality on Machine Learning Performance on Tabular Data: Experimental setup

 For regression, we discretized the data with manually specified bin-step sizes before the stratified split.
 We use the discretized version also for the class balance and uniqueness polluters, as they require the target feature to consist of discrete classes.
 For all other polluters, we use the original continuous representation.
 The target feature distribution in our regression datasets is mostly close to a normal distribution.

-When applying the class balance polluter, this would lead to a heavily decreased dataset size of much less than $50\%$ after balancing.
+Applying the class balance polluter would lead to a heavily decreased dataset size of much less than~$50\%$ after balancing.
 That is why, when using the class balance polluter, we discard the discretized classes with very few samples, which would result in a balanced dataset with such a small size.
-To allow consistent comparisons with the original dataset, i.e., have the same classes contained in the data, we discard those classes with few samples from the original dataset too for the experiments with the class balance polluter.
+To allow consistent comparisons with the original dataset, i.e., having the same classes contained in the data, we also discard those classes with few samples from the original dataset for the experiments with the class balance polluter.